 I feel stupid for writing this.

 With Ackerman’s wisdom roiling around in my head, the Innovation Sandbox Rally got underway.
 This was a pretty good year.
 There were some compelling products, as well as some duds as well.

-Provides mathematic verification of networks.
-Everytime a change is made, their product can verify it.
+It provides mathematic verification of networks.
+Every time a change is made, their product can verify it.
 Good presentation, clear and to the point.
 The idea of a mathematical assessment of a network sounds interesting.
 However, it was difficult to understand what exactly this product did.